pmareke/mysql-for-developers/chapters/queries.md

 - The `COUNT(if_statement)` function allows us to count values based on a specified condition.
     - An alternative approach is to use the `SUM()` function instead.

+## Dealing with NULLs

+- To account for null values, we can use the null-safe equal operator `<=>`, also known as the "spaceship operator".
+- To compare a column with a null value, we can use the `is null` or `is not null` operators.
+- To represent null values in our queries we can use the `ifnull` statement.
+    - Alternatively, we can use the `coalesce` function.
+    - This function returns the first non-null value in a list of values.